openstack/charm-guide/doc/source/openstack-on-lxd.rst

     juju bootstrap --config config.yaml localhost lxd

-Review the contents of the config.yaml prior to running this command and edit as appropriate; this configures some defaults for containers created in the model including setting up things like a APT proxy to improve performance of network operations.
+Review the contents of the config.yaml prior to running this command and edit as appropriate; this configures some defaults for containers created in the model including setting up things like APT proxy to improve performance of network operations.

 Configure a PowerNV (ppc64el) Host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~